drhinternet/greenarrow-docker/README.markdown

 Give the RAM queue a 400MB tmpfs filesystem, and the bounce queue 100MB.
 This is required and GreenArrow will not start if these tmpfs paths have not been configured.
-See the section below "Tuning the RAM and bounce queues" for more information on how to select the right size values.
+See the section below [Tuning the RAM and bounce queues](#tuning-queues) for more information on how to select the right size values.

 ```